Tashema Davis: Career

 Davis began teaching art classes at Marion High School in 2011.
-While working in this position Davis also served as the sponsor of the Marion High School art club, an advisory board member for the art and writing scholastics of the Fort Wayne Museum of Art, and a children's book illustrator.
+While working in this position, Davis also served as the sponsor of the Marion High School art club, an advisory board member for the art and writing scholastics of the Fort Wayne Museum of Art, and a children's book illustrator.
 By 2020, Davis had illustrated six children's books while working as a teacher.
 This branch of Davis's artistic career was originally inspired by stories that her oldest daughter had told to her younger sister.
 Davis took these stories and portrayed them in her first three illustrated books.

 In 2020, Davis opened the Echo Gallery on Washington Street in Marion with funds provided to her after winning second place in Community Pitch Night.
 After moving her workspace out of the Boston Hill Center, the Echo Gallery acted as Davis's new studio.
 Davis also utilized the Echo Gallery as a space to display local artist's work, teach community members how to paint, and sell artwork, including several of her own illustrated children's books.
 Echo Gallery was closed in May 2024 after Davis made the decision to reallocate her time and efforts towards her family.

 On September 4, 2020, Davis gave the first artist talk of the fall semester at Indiana Wesleyan University where she was presenting her artwork in the campus's 1920 Gallery.
-This show was titled "38" by Davis because thirty-eight was the age in which she decided she was an artist.
+This show was titled 38 by Davis because thirty-eight was the age at which she decided she was an artist.
 This exhibit displayed many examples of Davis's brightly colored portraiture featuring Black subjects and self-portraits on canvas and tapestry.